wangyg115/pyrite/README.md

 [Pyrite](https://pyrite.video) is a web-based GUI for [Galène](https://github.com/jech/galene);
 a high-performance [Golang](https://golang.org/)/[Pion](https://github.com/pion/webrtc)-based SFU.

-Its purpose is to provide a simple, yet powerful, well-designed, user & privacy-friendly (video) communication experience for organisations interested in improving their remote communication.
+Its purpose is to provide a simple, yet powerful, well-designed, user & privacy-friendly (video) communication experience.

-Pyrite is a low-resource project.
+Pyrite is a project with scare resources.
 Its focus lies mainly on advancing the GUI, while piggybacking on advancements of the main Galène project.
-The frontend architecture is meant to stay as simple as possible.
-It is component-based (Vue-3) and uses POJO state.
-By keeping it simple, Pyrite can keep developing new features at a fast rate, while keeping the cognitive load/learning curve low for developers.
+Its architecture is as straightforward as possible.
+Being component-based (Vue-3), using a plain reactive object store, Pyrite is aiming to be easy to grasp and develop.

 The **main** Git branch is deployed to [pyrite.video](https://pyrite.video); a public Galène server, that uses the latest *stable* version of Pyrite.
-The *develop* branch is continuously deployed to [beta.pyrite.video](https://beta.pyrite.video) and has the latest (but incomplete) features, which can be previewed/tested there.
+The *develop* branch is continuously deployed to [beta.pyrite.video](https://beta.pyrite.video) and has the latest (but incomplete) features.

 ## Getting started